Meira-JH/cookNu-backend/README.md

 ## Contributing :nerd_face:

-This was a collective effort imagined, executed and revised by Natalia Acedo, Gabriela Salvo and me.
+This was a collective effort imagined, executed and revised by [Cazuza Barberino](https://github.com/cazuzabarberino) and me.

 Support by:
 <p align="center">